amitness/habitist/README.md

 3. When you complete the task, the [day 0/21] will become [day 1/21]

-4. If you fail to complete the task and it becomes overdue, the script will schedule it to today and reset [day X] to [day 0].
+4. If you fail to complete the task and it becomes overdue, the script will schedule it to today and reset [day X/G] to [day 0/G].

 5. If you complete habits everyday for set goal the script will delete the task.
 (Implying you have devloped the habit).